nruigrok/semantic_text_segmentation/README.md

 ```

 Call the function `segment_text` with a list of sentences and a SentenceTransformer model.
-This will output the index of the last sentence of each segment.
+This will output the start and end indices and the list of sentences for each segment
 See [test.py](test.py) for an example script.

 # Credits